drNymbus/ync/deployment/k8s/README.md

 Each yaml file should contain a Deployment resource to run the API/App with the service associated so that other resources can reach the API/App.

+Weird thing about ync-app/shop-app the service needs to be aware of the external router IP to run properly; is there a better way of doing this env var stuff ?
+Is it possible to automatize ?
+It also seems the only way to properly serve the client side with the correct address.

 # Credentials

 For the APIs and Applications to be able to connect to the Cassandra cluster we use a Username-Password authentication.
 Those credentials are stored thanks to kubernetes Secrets resources, then fetched from environment variables in APIs and Applications.